 Export click and install data to your warehouse (BigQuery, Snowflake, Redshift) for custom analysis and attribution modeling using SQL.

-A mid-sized fashion e-commerce company implemented comprehensive download tracking with the following results:
+A mid-sized fashion e-commerce company implemented comprehensive download tracking with strong results.

-Challenge: The company was spending $50,000/month on app install campaigns across Instagram, Facebook, and Google Ads but couldn't accurately attribute installs to specific ads or determine which campaigns drove valuable users.
+Challenge: The company was running app install campaigns across Instagram, Facebook, and Google Ads but couldn't accurately attribute installs to specific ads or determine which campaigns drove valuable users.

 Solution: They implemented Smler's tracking infrastructure with: